GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar {WiP}.md

-### Alashanasaurus
+### Taraskar
-Also called shaochilong, these predators have managed to find a home in Emeria.
-Though they operate in families of a mating pair or two and their young, adults tend to act as solitary hunters.
-Their collective noun is a family.
+A man eating monster which can be made timid by a pure maiden.
+A taraskar will hide in a cave or along a river and venture out to eat a humanoid.
+They are known for their low profile and incredible reaction speed, among other features.
+Their plural is Taraskain.
+Their collective noun is a provence.

-**Creature Type**: Alashanasaurus are Beasts.
+**Creature Type**: Taraskain are Beasts.

-**Size**: Alashanasaurus stand about 6 feet tall.
-They are 16-20 feet in length.
-They can weigh between 1,000 and 1,100 pounds.
+**Size**: Taraskain stand about 2 feet tall.
+They are 18-22 feet in length.
+They can weigh between 940 and 1,200 pounds.
 They are large creatures.

-**Hitpoints**: An alashanasaurus has 5 hitpoints.
+**Hitpoints**: A taraskar has 3 hitpoints.

 **Attributes**:
-[Body] 21 (+7)
+[Body] 24 (+8)
-[Fort] 14 (+4)
+[Fort] 12 (+4)
 [Rflx] 15 (+5)
-[Will] 15 (+5)
+[Will] 12 (+4)
 [Inte] 11 (+3)
-[Prcp] 14 (+4)
+[Prcp] 11 (+3)
-[Empy] 10 (+3)
+[Empy] 6  (+2)

-**Languages**: Alashanasaurus don't speak.
+**Languages**: Taraskain don't speak.

-**Run Speed**: It may run up to 8 yards per move.
+**Run Speed**: It may run up to 7 yards per move.

+**Climb Speed**: It may climb up to 2 yards per move presuming it is reasonable terrain to do so.

-**Swim speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 4 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;

- • Slam: The alashanasaurus may use any part of its body to strike a foe within 1 yard.
+ • Slam: The taraskar may use any part of its body to strike a foe within 2 yards.
 This is a melee bare attack.

- • Bite: The alashanasaurus may perform a single bite against a foe within 1 yard.
-This is a melee bite attack.
+ • Bite: The taraskar may perform a single bite against a foe within 1 yard.
+This is a melee bite attack. {resume}

 -----